 College Choice Score: 91.25

-Founded in 1919, UA’s Culverhouse College of Commerce is the oldest business school in Alabama and has awarded more than 40,000 degrees since its beginning.
-The school, though old, is not outdated.
-Its programs offer students access to technologically sophisticated classrooms laboratories, and library facilities, as well as high-quality curriculum and committed faculty.
+Culverhouse College of Commerce offers students access to technologically sophisticated classrooms laboratories, and library facilities, as well as high-quality curriculum and committed faculty.
 Undergraduate degree options include majors in operations management, finance, general business, management information systems, marketing, and more.
-Within the marketing major at UA, students can also choose to specialize in consumer marketing, global business marketing, professional selling, or supply chain management.
+Within the marketing major at UA, students can also choose to specialize in:

 Michigan Technological University